USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Viewing and Editing Properties of the Strategy Outputs

 It is possible to perform a number of operations on the strategy outputs.
-These operations are described in thissubsection and the following subsections.
+These operations are described in this subsection and the following subsections.

 **Step 5-4: View Control Strategy Run Outputs.** The most basic operation is to view the data of the output dataset using the **Data Viewer**.
 To do this, select one of the outputs on the **Outputs** tab, such as the **Strategy Detailed Result**, and then click `View Data`.
 (Note that the Strategy Detailed Result is the main output on which the Strategy County Summary and Strategy Measure Summary are based.)
 This will bring up the Data Viewer showing the contents of the Strategy Detailed Result (Figure {@fig:view_data_for_strategy_detailed_result}).